SimpleHacks/saferotp/docs/PURPOSE.md

 ## Debugging

 This is a static library, and so gets embedded into other projects.
-However, it has rich debug outputs through macros that can be redefined as appropriate for your system...
+However, it uses debug macros that allow integration with existing debug output options.
 See:
 * `saferotp_lib/saferotp_debug_stub.h`
 * `saferotp_lib/saferotp_debug_stub.c`

-This has been tested with input and output sent via Segger's RTT, sent via TinyUSB serial port, and likely supports other debug output modes, by simply defining a few macros at the head of the file.
+This has been tested with input and output sent via Segger's RTT, with `printf`-style output sent via TinyUSB serial port, and it likely supports other debug output modes ... by simply defining those few macros (and perhaps a few simple functions).

 ## WORK IN PROGRESS